abbeyjfitzgerald/react-getting-started/README.md

 # react-getting-started
-Learning basics of React from Samer Buna "React.js: Getting Started" on Pluralsight
+Learning basics of React from Samer Buna's course "React.js: Getting Started" on Pluralsight